 In recent years, the application of ratios and proportions has expanded into more complex and data-driven fields.
 The increasing availability of data and computational power has enabled the use of ratios and proportions in sophisticated ways, leading to new insights and applications.

 Another area where ratios and proportions are gaining prominence is in epidemiology and public health.
+Proportions are used in statistical analysis to determine the significance of health trends and to allocate resources effectively.
 Ratios are used to calculate rates of disease incidence and prevalence, allowing public health officials to track and respond to outbreaks.
-Proportions are used in statistical analysis to determine the significance of health trends and to allocate resources effectively.
 The COVID-19 pandemic highlighted the importance of these ratios in understanding disease transmission and implementing public health measures.

-Moreover, the use of ratios and proportions is becoming increasingly important in environmental science.
+On top of that, the use of ratios and proportions is becoming increasingly important in environmental science.
 Ratios are used to measure pollution levels, such as the concentration of pollutants in air or water.
 Proportions are used in ecological modeling to understand the relationships between different species and their environment.
 As environmental challenges become more pressing, the accurate measurement and analysis of environmental ratios are crucial for developing effective strategies for sustainability.

 Tips and Expert Advice